Rollup: History

-Rollups are almost as old as modern commerce itself, with some early capitalists persuading their competitors to sell out, but reached a peak during the 19th century era of the robber barons, when people like Andrew Carnegie were consolidating the heavy industry and John D. Rockefeller was aggregating the oil industry.
+Rollups are almost as old as modern commerce, with some early capitalists persuading their competitors to sell out.
+The trend reached a peak during the 19th century era of the robber barons, when people like Andrew Carnegie were consolidating heavy industry and John D. Rockefeller was aggregating the oil industry.
 James Buchanan Duke bought so many manufacturers that at one point he was controlling 80% of the tobacco business in the US and a huge share of the international trade.
-These monopolistic attempts worried the authorities and led to a series of anti-trust laws and measures in the early 20th century.
+These monopolistic attempts concerned authorities and led to a series of anti-trust laws and measures in the early 20th century.

-Kraft Foods (now renamed Mondelēz International), which was created in 1923, was an important rollup in the food industry.
+Kraft Foods (now renamed Mondelēz International), created in 1923, was an important rollup in the food industry.

 Waste Management was the most notable rollup during the 1970s and 1980s.
 Waste Management's acquisition of 133 small-time haulers quickly became the largest waste disposal company in the US.
-AutoNation was also a successful rollup effort in the car dealership space spearheaded by Wayne Huizenga, founder of Waste Management.
+AutoNation was also a rollup effort in the car dealership space spearheaded by Wayne Huizenga, founder of Waste Management.

-A recent rollup is Valeant Pharmaceuticals International that used more than $30 billion to acquire over 100 companies.
+From 2008 to 2014, Valeant Pharmaceuticals International acquired over 100 companies in a rollup.